-For most users, the APT method is recommended because it integrates with your systemโs package manager and the torbrowser-launcher tool handles downloading, signature verification, and updates automatically.
-The Flatpak option provides additional sandboxing, while the archive method gives you direct control over the installation location.
+For most users, the APT method is recommended because torbrowser-launcher integrates with your system’s package manager and handles downloading, signature verification, and updates automatically.

-Method 1: Install Tor Browser via APT (Recommended)
+Method 1: Install Tor Browser on Ubuntu via APT (Recommended)

 First, refresh your package lists to ensure you get the latest available version: